Straight Edge (song)

-"Straight Edge" is a track from Minor Threat's 1981 eponymous debut 7-inch EP, later reissued both as part of the 1984 collection Minor Threat, then as part of 1989's Complete Discography.
+"Straight Edge" is a track from Minor Threat's 1981 eponymous debut 7-inch EP, later reissued both as part of the 1984 collection First Two Seven Inches, then as part of 1989's Complete Discography.
 The song was the inspiration for a movement in the punk subculture known as straight edge.

 Cultural impact

 The song provides a succinct summary of Ian MacKaye's interpretation of the philosophy that prescribed abstinence from snorting white powder (cocaine), speed (amphetamines), smoking dope (marijuana), sniffing glue (inhalants), and quaalude use.

 The anti-inebriation movement had been developing in punk prior to this song, but the song was a major influence in giving the scene a name and, in frontman Ian MacKaye, something of a (somewhat unwilling) figurehead.
 The song is also notable as being, at 46 seconds long, unusually short, especially considering its cultural impact.
 The track's themes were later followed up, and further detailed by the later Minor Threat songs "Out of Step (With the World)" and "In My Eyes".